Sponge: Skeleton

 The calcium carbonate or silica spicules of most sponge genera make them too rough for most uses, but two genera, Hippospongia and Spongia, have soft, entirely fibrous skeletons.
 Early Europeans used soft sponges for many purposes, including padding for helmets, portable drinking utensils and municipal water filters.
 Until the invention of synthetic sponges, they were used as cleaning tools, applicators for paints and ceramic glazes and discreet contraceptives.
-However, by the mid-20th century, over-fishing brought both the animals and the industry close to extinction.
+However, by the mid-20th century, overfishing brought both the animals and the industry close to extinction.

 Many objects with sponge-like textures are now made of substances not derived from poriferans.
 Synthetic sponges include personal and household cleaning tools, breast implants, and contraceptive sponges.
 Typical materials used are cellulose foam, polyurethane foam, and less frequently, silicone foam.

 The luffa "sponge", also spelled loofah, which is commonly sold for use in the kitchen or the shower, is not derived from an animal but mainly from the fibrous "skeleton" of the sponge gourd (Luffa aegyptiaca, Cucurbitaceae).

-Antibiotic compounds
+Medicinal compounds

 Sponges have medicinal potential due to the presence in sponges themselves or their microbial symbionts of chemicals that may be used to control viruses, bacteria, tumors and fungi.

-Other biologically active compounds

 Lacking any protective shell or means of escape, sponges have evolved to synthesize a variety of unusual compounds.
 One such class is the oxidized fatty acid derivatives called oxylipins.
 Members of this family have been found to have anti-cancer, anti-bacterial and anti-fungal properties.
-One example isolated from the Okinawan plakortis sponges, plakoridine A, has shown potential as a cytotoxin to murine lymphoma cells.
+One example isolated from the Okinawan Plakortis sponges, plakoridine A, has shown potential as a cytotoxin to murine lymphoma cells.